nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 However, WoofAreYou's model is more complicated because it is specifically adapted to handle pets' attributes instead of just Person objects.

 In WoofAreYou, it is crucial to keep track of pets' attendance.
-Hence, the `AttendanceEntry` class in WoofAreYou is essential for many of the functionalities.
-Not only does `AttendanceEntry` need to modify the database directly to store potentially large amount of attendance entries for each pet, it has to ensure that these data are easily retrievable.
+Hence, the `AttendanceHashMap` class in WoofAreYou is essential for many of the functionalities.
+Not only does `AttendanceHashMap` need to modify the database directly to store potentially large amount of attendance entries for each pet, it has to ensure that these data are easily retrievable.
 Similarly, the `Appointment` class has to be flexible to cater to the ever-changing nature of pets' appointments.
 These 2 classes utilised Java's `LocalDate`, `LocalTime` and `LocalDateTime` libraries to facilitate parsing of arguments which saved significant amount of time in handling invalid inputs.

-Complex attributes such as `Charge` is also implemented to calculate the specific cost every month for each pet.
+Complex attributes such as `Charge` were also implemented to calculate the specific cost every month for each pet.
 The `Model` of WoofAreYou supports higher level features and commands like sorting, filtering and undoing to increase efficiency that are not present in AB3.

 All the different classes in WoofAreYou `Model` have to interact with one another to ensure cohesiveness and efficient navigability for the user.
-For instance, filtering and sort have to access the `AttendaceEntry` or `Appointment` class to retrieve the relevant dates.
+For instance, filtering and sort have to access the `AttendanceHashMap` or `Appointment` class to retrieve the relevant dates.
 There are many ways of implementing these commands and a lot of effort is put into the design consideration as discussed in the previous sections.

-After many rounds of refinement, the current `Model` of WoofAreYou is one of the more efficient and scalable model catered for its purpose.
+After many rounds of refinement, the current `Model` of WoofAreYou is one of the more efficient and scalable models catered for its purpose.

 ## Logic